Lorenz Kueng

 2b.
 The Taxation of Bonds: A Short Primer, October 2011.
 [Abstract]

 1. Sources of Firm Life-Cycle Dynamics: Size vs. Age Effects (with Bryan Hong and Mu-Jeung Yang), January 2017.
-[Abstract].
+[Abstract], [NBER Working Paper].

 Work in Progress

-- Renting Insures Wage Risk (with Lee Lockwood, Pinchuan Ong, and Scott Baker).
+- Renting Insures Wage Risk (with Lee Lockwood and Pinchuan Ong).
+[Abstract].

 - Undiversified Real Estate Investors and Endogenous House Prices (with Charles Nathanson)